-While Trump rages, McConnell says he would have to hold Senate impeachment trial
+Trump rages, McConnell says 'no choice' on Senate trial if House moves to impeach

 “How long you’re on it is a whole different matter,” McConnell told CNBC.

-According to a Senate Republican leadership aide, any senator could attempt to have the articles dismissed in the early stages of the trial, which would trigger a vote with a majority of the Senate needing to vote in favour for it to succeed.
+According to a Senate Republican leadership aide, any senator could attempt to have the articles dismissed in the early stages of the trial, which would trigger a vote with a majority of the Senate needing to be in favour for it to succeed.

 Democrats accuse Trump of pressuring a vulnerable U.S. ally to get dirt on a rival for personal political gain.
 The phone call with Zelenskiy came after Trump froze nearly $400 million in aid intended to help Ukraine deal with an insurgency by Russian-backed separatists in the eastern part of the country.
 The aid was later provided.